stefangabos/Zebra_Session/README.md

 Supports *"flash data"* - session variables which will only be available for the next server request, and which will be automatically deleted afterwards.
 Typically used for informational or status messages (for example: "data has been successfully updated").

-This class is was inspired by John Herren's code from the [Trick out your session handler](https://web.archive.org/web/20081221052326/http://devzone.zend.com/node/view/id/141) article (now only available on the [Internet Archive](https://web.archive.org/web/20081221052326/http://devzone.zend.com/node/view/id/141)) and Chris Shiflett's code from his book [Essential PHP Security](https://web.archive.org/web/20190921001622/http://phpsecurity.org/code/ch08-2), chapter 8, Shared Hosting, Pg.
+This class was inspired by John Herren's code from the [Trick out your session handler](https://web.archive.org/web/20081221052326/http://devzone.zend.com/node/view/id/141) article (now only available on the [Internet Archive](https://web.archive.org/web/20081221052326/http://devzone.zend.com/node/view/id/141)) and Chris Shiflett's code from his book [Essential PHP Security](https://web.archive.org/web/20190921001622/http://phpsecurity.org/code/ch08-2), chapter 8, Shared Hosting, Pg.
 78-80.

 Zebra Session's code is heavily commented and generates no warnings/errors/notices when PHP's error reporting level is set to [E_ALL](https://www.php.net/manual/en/function.error-reporting.php).